What is a crown?

 What do I do if my crown is damaged?

 Sometimes if a crown isn’t fitted correctly, it may cause the dental crown to fall out.
 You may also find that you have managed to chip your crown.
-If either of these scenarios occurs, it is important not to stress, as we can help.
+Don’t stress if either of these scenarios occur, as we can help.

-If your crown has fallen out and doesn’t cause you any discomfort, or affect your appearance, don’t attempt to refit it yourself.
-Wash the crown and place it in a zip lock bag.
-Call your dentist and arrange an appointment to have the crown looked at and the damage assessed.
-In many cases, a new crown will need to be replaced, though your dentist may choose to use the original as a temporary.
-If you are experiencing discomfort and do require the crown to be replaced right away, ensure you clean the inside of it well.
+If you are experiencing discomfort and require the crown to be replaced right away, ensure you clean the inside of it well.
 You may wish to use a toothpick in order to remove any debris or dried cement stuck to the crown, followed by a wet cotton swab.
-Your crown can be replaced temporarily using any denture or temporary dental cement found at many pharmacies: however, this should not replace your dentist.
+Your crown can be replaced temporarily using any denture or temporary dental cement found at many pharmacies: however, this should be seen as a permanent solution.